bhanualuka/swiggy-fooddelivery-reactjs/REDME.md

 // INTRODUCING JSX 👋

 **Points to Remembar**
-// jsx is a javascript extension syntax that makes easier to create "React Element"
+// jsx is a javascript extension syntax that makes easier to create "React Element" or "React Code".
 // jsx is not a part of react , and react is also not a part of jsx
 // jsx is not html, jsx is not javascript,
 // jsx is a html or xml like syntax